matthew01lokiet/Personal-blog/_posts/2021-01-02-Spring-IoC-and-DI.md

 That’s it, you have a full overview of how <b>Spring Core</b> functionalities help our app in terms of keeping everything clean and more configurable.

-In the next post, I will focus on a practical aspect of how to implement what we have learned in real world java application.
+In the next post, I will focus on a practical aspect of how to implement what we have learned in the real world java application.

 See you next time!